dirs-dev/directories-rs/README.md

 ## Platforms

 This library is written in Rust, and supports Linux, macOS and Windows.
-Other platforms are also supported, they use the Linux conventions.
+Other platforms are also supported; they use the Linux conventions.

 _dirs_, the low-level sister library, is available at [dirs-rs](https://github.com/soc/dirs-rs).